Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Research Background

-These DFL frameworks facilitate the distribution of the learning process among clients without transmitting raw data, thereby safeguarding confidential information.
-However, they remain vulnerable to model inversion and membership inference attacks, where adversaries attempt to reconstruct training data from shared model updates.
-Such privacy threats necessitate the integration of DP to provide formal privacy guarantees and mitigate data leakage risks.
-Ensuring privacy in DFL while maintaining model utility remains a key challenge, further motivating the need for adaptive privacy-preserving mechanisms that dynamically regulate noise and enhance security in decentralized learning environments.
+Although DFL removes the central point of failure and reduces dependence on a trusted coordinator, it does not eliminate privacy risks.
+Clients still exchange intermediate model updates, which remain vulnerable to model inversion and membership inference attacks that can reveal sensitive properties of the training data.
+These vulnerabilities underscore the need for integrating DP to provide formal privacy guarantees and to minimize data leakage risks.
+Achieving strong privacy protection while preserving model utility remains a central challenge for DFL, motivating the development of adaptive privacy-preserving mechanisms that dynamically regulate injected noise and enhance security in decentralized learning environments.